 Rates of ADHD diagnoses are on the rise; the percentage of American children diagnosed with the disorder has risen 66% in the last 10 years.
 That is significant, readers!
 There’s also evidence to suggest that the sleep issues your baby or toddler might have now could lead to a greater risk for ADHD.

 In today’s article, we’ll take a look at one family’s story of how a sleep disorder proved to cause far more serious problems than they could’ve imagined.

 The Graham Family’s Story

-Recently, the Vancouver Sun spotlighted the Graham family.
+Some years back, the Vancouver Sun spotlighted the Graham family.
 The article focuses broadly on how sleep disorders in children are often misdiagnosed as ADHD; it focuses specifically on the experience of 6 year old Emmy Graham.

 Her parents explain that Emmy was always a restless, active child (even in the womb!)
 But that restlessness caused sleep issues immediately after Emmy’s birth:

 As an infant, Emmy would sleep only eight hours a day — in fits and starts, never in a stretch.
 There were no naps after the age of one and maybe six or eight hours of restless sleep a day.
 Toddlers are supposed to spend about half of every 24 hours asleep.

 Without that much-needed rest, Emmy threw daily tantrums and screaming fits.
 Her development stalled; even at age five she couldn’t hold a pencil.
 She was diagnosed with a developmental co-ordination disorder, attention deficit hyperactivity disorder (ADHD), attachment disorder and anxiety.